kptdev/kpt/docs/design-docs/08-package-variant.md

 resources.
 The PackageVariantSet defines:
 - the upstream package
 - targeting criteria
-- rules for generating one PackageVariant per target
+- a template for generating one PackageVariant per target

 Three types of targeting are supported:
-- An explicit list of repositories
+- An explicit list of repositories and package names
 - A label selector for Repository objects
-- An arbitrary object selector, along with ways to generate repository names from those objects
+- An arbitrary object selector

-The rules for generating a PackageVariant are associated with a list of targets using a template.
+Rules for generating a PackageVariant are associated with a list of targets using a template.
 That template can have explicit values for various PackageVariant fields, or it can use [Common Expression Language (CEL)](https://github.com/google/cel-go) expressions to specify the field